iwataniKenji/iwataniKenji/README.md

 ### Hi there 👋

-<p>Front-end developer, currently studying NodeJS, React JS and Typescript on "Ignite" from "Rocketseat" and practicing new skills on daily basis.</p>
+<p>Front-end developer, currently studying Angular Framework  and NestJS, practicing new skills on daily basis.</p>
 <p>I consider myself a curious, organized, detail-oriented and focused person, who is always looking for productivity and who also absorbs feedback easily.
 In addition, I have basic knowledge and interest in the financial market.</p>

 ##